 Seasonal Travelers: Think about where you'll travel and what help is open.
 Transit's service network gives pluses for remote area travel.

-Full-Time Van Lifers: Sprinter's better inside space and long-term reliability often make the premium cost worth it for full-time living.
+Full-Time Van Lifers: Sprinter's better inside space and long-term dependability often make the premium cost worth it for full-time living.

-Adventure Fans: 4x4 Sprinters provide unique off-road skills, while Transit AWD handles most trip situations.
+Adventure Fans: 4x4 Sprinters provide unique off-road skills, while Transit AWD handles most trip setups.

 Budget Considerations Beyond Purchase Price